mattbertolini/spring-annotated-web-data-binder/README.md

 ## Status

-This library is in beta status until the version reaches 1.0.0.
-This is because I would like to see how the API works in the real world before it is considered stable.
-This means that the API can change without notice until version 1.0.0.
-After version 1.0.0 I will do my best to keep breaking changes to major version changes only.
+This library is tested and stable for use in a production environment.
+Until the version reaches 1.0.0 the API can change because I would like to see how the API works in the real world before it is considered fully stable.
+At version 1.0.0 I will do my best to keep breaking changes to major version changes only.
+If you encounter any bugs, please file them in the issue tracker above.

-That being said, the library is tested and usable in a production environment.

 ## Background